Noziii/UNIIAPP1/README.md

 - [Expo Router: Docs](https://expo.github.io/router)
 - [Expo Router: Repo](https://github.com/expo/router)

-#How to use the App
+# How to use the App

+- Download expo Go on your device
+- Log into your email once Expo is open

+- Scan QR bard code provided below